THE TAILOR

 “Now.”

-As the man nodded, the Tailor produced his tape measure from the pocket of his waistcoat.
+As the man nodded his agreement, the Tailor produced his tape measure from the pocket of his waistcoat.

 “Good.
-Do you have a logo, a theme, or a distinguishing mark that you would like me to incorporate into the overall design?
-Normally my clients insist on something."
+Do you have a sign or a distinguishing mark that you would like me to incorporate into the overall design?
+Normally, clients insist on such a thing."

 The man pulled a scrap of paper from his inside pocket.

-“I expected your question and prepared something.
+“I expected your question and prepared something in advance.
 Take a look.
 I am, of course, happy to take your guidance if you think it’s not good enough.”

 The Tailor examined the piece of paper.